Below you will find vital information and resources for current music students.

 Musicianship Exemption exams take place during the first week of classes in the Fall term.
 It is expected that even students attempting full exemptions should attend the relevant class for the first week.

-Sight-singing Exemption Test: First Tuesday of classes, times TBA by individual sign-up
+Sight-singing Exemption Test: Times TBA by individual sign-up

-Keyboard Exemption Test: First Thursday of classes, times TBA by individual sign-up
+Keyboard Exemption Test: Times TBA by individual sign-up

-Dictation Exemption Test: In-class during the first week of classes, no sign-up necessary
+Dictation Exemption Test: In-class on Thursday Sept.
+8, no sign-up necessary

-For more information and further inquiries concerning exemption and placement policies for Musicianship courses, please contact Dr. Gayle h Martin at firstname.lastname@example.org.
+For more information and further inquiries concerning exemption and placement policies for Musicianship courses, please contact Dr. David Rogosin (MUSC 1703) at email@example.com or Dr. Gayle h Martin (MUSC 2703) at firstname.lastname@example.org.

 Letter grades in applied music courses